Deltares/CanOpenFEWS/README.md

 ### wflow

 [wflow](https://deltares.github.io/Wflow.jl/stable/) allows multiple distributed model concepts are available, allowing the use of open earth observation data, making it the hydrological model of choice for data scarce environments.
 Based on gridded topography, soil, land use and climate data, wflow calculates all hydrological fluxes at any given grid cell in the model at a given time step.
 Creation of wflow models is enabled by the [HydroMT](https://deltares.github.io/hydromt/latest/) python package.
 In CanOpenFEWS, a wflow_sbm model is included for the Bow River.
 The parameterization of this model is automatically derived using HydroMT, by making use of transfer functions that relate open geographic data (soil, land use, land cover, etc.) to a parameter value.
 The model can be further improved by calibrating its most sensitive parameters.

+### SUMMA

+[SUMMA](https://ral.ucar.edu/model/summa) or the Structure for Unifying Multiple Modeling Alternatives is a hydrologic modeling approach that is built on a common set of conservation equations and a common numerical solver, which together constitute the structural core of the model.

+SUMMA can be used to configure a wide range of hydrological model alternatives.
+Different modeling approaches can then be implemented within the structural core, enabling a controlled and systematic analysis of alternative modeling options, and providing insight for future model development.
+SUMMA allows different model representations of physical processes and spatial configurations to be flexibly implemented and tested.

+In CanOpenFEWS, a SUMMA model is implemented for the Bow River basin, using a semi-distributed Hydrological Response Unit approach to better represent the spatial distribution of snow and other variables.

-### Raven Hydrological Framework
+### Raven

 [Raven](http://raven.uwaterloo.ca/) is flexible hydrological modelling framework, allowing flexibility in spatial discretization, interpolation, process representation, and forcing function generation.
 In this repository, a semi-distributed HBV-EC concept model is implemented to demonstrate the model bindings and connections.